AntoineSebert/scheduling-solver/README.md

 We will use *pip* as package installer.

-You can install it or upgrade your current installation by following [this guide](https://pip.pypa.io/en/stable/installing/).
+You can install it by following [this guide](https://pip.pypa.io/en/stable/installing/).

-Then, check if the package installer has been installed for *Python 3.6* with:
+Then, check if the package installer has been installed for *Python 3.7* with:

 ```bash
 $ pip --version